estavadormir/purr-ui/README.md

 This package uses GitHub Actions for automated testing and publishing:

-- **Pull Requests**: Runs tests, linting, and builds on Node.js 18.x and 20.x
+- **Pull Requests**: Runs tests, linting, and builds on Node.js 20.x
 - **Main Branch**: Automatically publishes to NPM after successful tests
 - **Requirements**: NPM_TOKEN secret must be configured in repository settings